jcupitt/argh-steroids-webgl/README.md

 * Hold 'I' to see object and FPS counts.

 * Press 'N' to skip to the next level.
-Handy for testing.
+Handy for testing, or you're bored of shooting gravel.

 * Hold 'P' for slo-mo.
 Handy for testing.